Gun laws in New Jersey: Assault firearm criteria

-This definition shall not include a semi-automatic rifle which has an attached tubular device and which is capable of operating only with .22 caliber rimfire ammunition.
+“Assault firearm” shall not include a semi-automatic rifle which has an attached tubular device and which is capable of operating only with .22 caliber rimfire ammunition.

+High-capacity magazines

+New Jersey first banned the sale of high-capaicity magazines – those holding more than 15 rounds of ammunition – in 1990.
+The limit was then lowered to 10 rounds of ammunition in 2018 via Assembly Bill 2761.
+Tubular magazines that can only hold .22 caliber ammunition are exempt.
+Law enforcement officers may purchase, carry, and possess magazines holding up to 17 rounds of ammunition.
+Law enforcement officers may also possess and carry magazines of any capacity for agency-issued firearms.
+Retired law enforcement officers that were authorized to carry a firearm can purchase, carry, and possess magazines holding up to 15 rounds of ammunition.
+Members of the US Armed Forces and New Jersey National Guard are exempt when on duty.
+Licensed FFLs may possess large-capacity magazines to sale or deposition to another FFL, the military and law enforcement agencies.

+NFA items

+Only members of the US Armed Forces, NJ National Guard, and law enforcement agencies may possess short-barreled rifles (SBR), short-barreled shotguns (SBS), destructive devices (DD), and silencers in New Jersey.
+SBRs and SBSs are classified as "sawed-off shotguns" in New Jersey.
+There is a limited exemption allowing persons named in a special deer control permit issued by the New Jersey Division of Fish and Wildlife to utilize a silencer for alternative deer control.
+Similarly, antique cannons are exempt from the general ban on destructive devices in New Jersey.
+Machine Guns can only be possessed by persons listed in NJS 2C:39-6(a) or NJS 2C:39-6(b), which includes certain law enforcement officers, security guards, licensed firearms dealers, military servicemen, and certain civilian government employees employed by the US Government on military installations.
+Machine guns can also be possessed with a seldom issued permit from a county superior court where the holder resides in.
+Any-Other-Weapons are not effected by the restrictions on other NFA items and can be legally owned in NJ.

-Bump stock
+Bump stocks

 In his final day in office in January 2018, Governor of New Jersey Chris Christie signed legislation making the gun accessory known as a bump stock illegal.
+Devices known as "trigger clanks" are also illegal in New Jersey.

 New Jersey Childproof Handgun Law

-The New Jersey Childproof Handgun Law is a 2002 state law that requires that all Dealers offer at least One smart gun for sale in their store.
+The New Jersey Childproof Handgun Law is a 2002 state law that requires that all dealers offer at least one smart gun for sale in their store.

 Red flag law

 Under New Jersey's red flag law, a judge may issue a gun violence restraining order authorizing the police to confiscate a person's firearms if the judge determines that the person poses a significant risk of personal injury to himself or others.
 A hearing must be held within ten days.
 At the hearing the person's firearms may be forcibly confiscated for an indefinite period of time.